-‘Sad day for justice system’: Politicians, ex-SC judge condemn Ranjan Gogoi’s Rajya Sabha nomination
+‘Sad day for judiciary’: Two ex-SC judges, Opposition parties condemn Gogoi’s Rajya Sabha nomination

 Retired Supreme Court judge Madan B Lokur said the decision redefines the ‘independence, impartiality and integrity’ of the judiciary.

-Retired Supreme Court judge Madan B Lokur has criticised the nomination of his former colleague and ex-Chief Justice of India Ranjan Gogoi to the Rajya Sabha, saying that the decision redefines the “independence, impartiality and integrity” of the judiciary, The Indian Express reported on Tuesday.
+Two retired Supreme Court judges – Madan B Lokur and Kurian Joseph – on Tuesday criticised the nomination of their former colleague and ex-Chief Justice of India Ranjan Gogoi to the Rajya Sabha.
+Opposition parties, too, attacked the government for the decision, which came just four months after Gogoi retired from the top court.

-Gogoi was nominated to the Rajya Sabha by President Ram Nath Kovind on Monday – just four months after he retired as chief justice on November 17, 2019.
+Wondering if the “last bastion” had fallen, Lokur said the decision redefines the “independence, impartiality and integrity” of the judiciary, The Indian Express reported.
 “There has been speculation for some time now about what honorific Justice Gogoi would get,” Lokur told the newspaper.
 “So, in that sense the nomination is not surprising, but what is surprising is that it came so soon.”

-The former top court judge added: “This redefines the independence, impartiality and integrity of the judiciary.
-Has the last bastion fallen?”
+Kurian Joseph said he was surprised to see how a former chief justice of India had “compromised the noble principles on the independence and impartiality of the judiciary”.
+“Acceptance of Rajya Sabha nomination by former Chief Justice of India Ranjan Gogoi has certainly shaken the confidence of the common man in the independence of the judiciary, which is also one of the basic structures of the Constitution of India,” he said.

+Gogoi, Joseph and Lokur were among the four senior judges of the Supreme Court who, in an unprecedented move, had addressed the media in January 2018.
+The judges – the fourth being Justice Jasti Chelameswar, who, too, has since retired – had said democracy would not survive if they did not speak out, as their attempts to get then Chief Justice of India Dipak Misra to address a crisis in the judiciary had gone unanswered.

-Political leaders from across parties echoed Lokur’s view.
-Former Union minister Yashwant Sinha said Gogoi’s acceptance of the Rajya Sabha nomination will do “incalculable damage” to the judiciary.
+Opposition party leaders echoed the two judges’ view.
+Former Union minister Yashwant Sinha said Gogoi’s acceptance of the Rajya Sabha nomination would do “incalculable damage” to the judiciary.
 “I hope ex-CJI [chief justice of India] Ranjan Gogoi would have the good sense to say ‘NO’ to the offer of Rajya Sabha seat to him,” he wrote on Twitter.
 “Otherwise he will cause incalculable damage to the reputation of the judiciary.”

 Communist Party of India (Marxist) General Secretary Sitaram Yechury noted that Gogoi had himself said last year that post-retirement appointments are detrimental to the independence of the judiciary.